filecoin-project/lotus-docs/content/en/storage-providers/advanced-configurations/sealing.md

 The storage section includes a worker assigning logic.
 It allows you to specify a assigning logic that suits your setup.

-- `utilization` is the default assinging logic, and tries to assing tasks to lotus-workers with the lowest utilization.
+- `utilization` is the default assigning logic, and tries to assign tasks to lotus-workers with the lowest utilization.
 - The `spread` assigning logic tries to assign tasks to as many distinct workers as possible.

 ```toml